aiven/aiven-docs/docs/platform/reference/end-of-life.md

   supporting PromQL for query compatibility.
 Refer to the [migration guide for Aiven for M3DB to Aiven for Metrics](https://aiven.io/docs/products/metrics/howto/migrate-m3db-thanos) for instructions.
-- **Dashboard migration:** If you use Aiven’s pre-made Metrics and Grafana dashboard integration, your dashboards migrate automatically.
+- **Dashboard migration:** If you use Aiven’s pre-configured Metrics and Grafana dashboard integration, your dashboards migrate automatically.
 Custom dashboards need to be manually reconfigured.